Bei-1205/snoKARR-seq/README.md

 Ref: Liu et al, (2024) "Transcriptome-wide identification of snoRNA-binding targets reveals a non-canonical function of snoRNA in facilitating protein secretion" Submitted

-snoKARR_map_processing_clustering.ipynb is the notebook used to map snoRNA-non-rRNA interactions and process the chimeric reads for clustering

 Python 		v 3.9.12

 numpy	PyPI	v 1.24.3